department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/redesign-usability/research-findings.md

      1. Only our youngest participant **searched exclusively** to complete tasks.
 (This same behavior was observed in our youngest pilot participant, whose data isn't included in this report even though he's a Reservist.)
 The second youngest participant never searched but only browsed, so with only these 3 data points, we can't conclusively link young age to searching behavior.
 When the participant who was searching exclusively didn't find what he was looking for, he tried different search strings or browsed links on page he went to, rather than browsing on the home page.
      1. One participant **tried search first, had success a couple times, and then got irrelevant results, so stopped using search**.
 This participant only browsed after that.

+One participant said they were giving a lower task rating because they "had to do a search for it" (p4).
 Some participants said that they browse first and avoid searching because they
 - Don't like to type into the search box
 - It's easier to click on something
 - Figure they can find what they need by browsing the topics shown

-One participant said they were giving a lower task rating because they "had to do a search for it" (p4).
+Below is some specific feedback on using search:
+- At least 4 participants clicked on one of the auto-complete suggestions.
+- 2 participants were annoyed that the VA.gov search isn't as forgiving with spelling mistakes as Google is (e.g., spelling "benefits" as "benifits").

 >  Regarding browsing and then trying searching: "I gave up [on browsing] and used the search...search is better to use *vs.* so much to read [on the home page]--a whole page that I have to read, when I should be depending on search" (p14).

+> "Getting used to using search...working pretty good...autofill function...seems intuitive" (p4).

 1. **Most participants' navigation of the home page often didn't include the entire page but only certain parts of it.** Some participants found **one way to navigate that worked for them, which they used it for most tasks**, ignoring other parts of the home page.
 Here are some **different browsing focus patterns** that we observed:
      1. Only the *VA Benefits and Health Care* megamenu in the header